WHAT is going on with rentals?

 Having the benefit of a moratorium has been a godsend to tenants that truly needed it.
 It gave them the ability to regroup, apply for rental assistance programs, get back to work, and make alternative arrangements.
 This has been a time when a lot of people have needed a lot of help.
 Many still need help.

 As of today, there are still a lot of landlords not getting paid.
-The moratorium passed by the state was meant to be a short-term fix, but now it is approaching a year.
-There are many landlords missing many thousands of dollars.
+The moratorium passed by the state was meant to be a short-term fix, but has now been many months.
+There are many landlords missing thousands of dollars.
 This money is owed not only by tenants impacted by Covid-19, but also by abusive tenants that recognize that landlords are powerless to evict.
 Many landlords have stories that would get your blood boiling about tenants taking advantage of the moratorium, damaging property and becoming threatening.

 So, who got hurt worse; tenants or landlords?
 Not the point of this article…